Interactive ontology debugging: two query strategies for efficient fault localization: Entropy-based query selection

 \textbf{Example 2 (continued)} Suppose that in $\tax_4$ the user specified $\forall s.A$ instead of $\exists s.A$ and $\lnot\exists s.M_3$ instead of $\exists s.\lnot M_3$ in $\tax_2$.
 Therefore $\md_4$ is the target diagnosis.
-Moreover, the debugger is provided with observations of three types of faults: (1) conjunction/disjunction occurs with probability $p_1 = 0.001$, (2) negation $p_2=0.01$, and (3) restrictions $p_3=0.05$.
+Moreover, assume that the debugger is provided with observations of three types of faults: (1) conjunction/disjunction occurs with probability $p_1 = 0.001$, (2) negation $p_2=0.01$, and (3) restrictions $p_3=0.05$.
 Using Equation~\ref{eq:axiom:prob} we can calculate the probability of the axioms containing an error: $p(\tax_1)=0.0019$, $p(\tax_2)=0.1074$, $p(\tax_3)=0.012$, $p(\tax_4)=0.051$, and $p(\tax_5)=0.001$.
 These probabilities are exploited to calculate the prior probabilities of the diagnoses (see Table~\ref{tab:example2:diagnoses}) and to initialize the query selection process.
 To simplify matters we focus on the set of minimal diagnoses.

-On the first iteration the algorithm determines that $\qry_3$ is the best query and asks an oracle whether $\mo_t \models \setof{M_1 \sqsubseteq B}$ is true or not (see Table~\ref{tab:example2:costs}).
-The obtained information is then used to recalculate the probabilities of the diagnoses and to compute the next best query, i.e.\ $\qry_4$, and so on.
+In the first iteration the algorithm determines that $\qry_3$ is the best query and asks the oracle whether $\mo_t \models \setof{M_1 \sqsubseteq B}$ is true or not (see Table~\ref{tab:example2:costs}).
+The obtained information is then used to recalculate the probabilities of the diagnoses and to compute the next best subsequent query, i.e.\ $\qry_4$, and so on.
 The query process stops after the third query, since $\md_4$ is the only diagnosis that has the probability $p(\md_4) > 0$.

 Given the feedback of the oracle $\qry_4=yes$ for the second query, the updated probabilities of the diagnoses show that the target diagnosis has a probability of $p(\md_4) = 0.9918$ whereas $p(\md_3)$ is only $0.0082$.
 In order to reduce the number of queries a user can specify a threshold, e.g. $\sigma=0.95$.
 If the absolute difference in probabilities of two most probable diagnoses is greater than this threshold, the query process stops and returns the most probable diagnosis.
-Therefore, in this example the debugger based on the entropy query selection requires less queries than the ``Split-in-half'' heuristic.
+Therefore, in this example the debugger based on the entropy query selection requires less queries than the ``split-in-half'' heuristic.
 Note that already after the first answer $\qry_3=yes$ the most probable diagnosis $\md_4$ is three times more likely than the second most probable diagnosis $\md_1$.
-Given such a great difference we could suggest to stop the query process after the first answer by setting $\sigma=0.65$.
+Given such a great difference we could suggest to stop the query process after the first answer if the user would set $\sigma=0.65$.